DarkProjeckz/MessForum-AndroidApp/README.md

 # MessForum
-A web-portal for hostels which makes proper interaction between users and the hostel authorities
+A web and android portal for hostels which makes proper interaction between users and the hostel authorities

 MessForum
-A web-portal for hostels to enable proper interaction between students and hostel authorities
+A web and android portal for hostels to enable proper interaction between students and hostel authorities

 Two modules namely student and admin are included.